Q.

 A.

-circumstances, primarily needy members of the chapter.
+special circumstances, primarily needy members of the chapter.
+See the

 Q.